 Calendar spreads are the combination of buying and selling two contracts with each having different expiration dates.
 With calendar spreads time decay is your friend.
 You can go either long or short with this strategy.
 It’s an excellent way to combine the benefits of directional trades and spreads.
-Watch our video on how to trade calendar spreads and learn the ins and outs of this unique options strategy.

 Options have many strategies that allow you to profit in any market and calendar spreads are just such a strategy.
 Who doesn’t like being able to make money in a sideways market as well as up and down ones?
 Watch our video on how to trade them.